 Open-core model

-The open-core model is a business model for the monetization of commercially produced open-source software.
-The open-core model primarily involves offering a "core" or feature-limited version of a software product as free and open-source software, while offering "commercial" versions or add-ons as proprietary software.
+The open-core model is a business model for the monetization of open-source software to which a for-profit company provides significant development support.
+The open-core model primarily involves offering a "core" or feature-limited version of a software product as free and open-source software, while offering paid versions or add-ons as proprietary software.
 The term was coined by Andrew Lampitt in 2008.The concept of open-core software has proven to be controversial, as many developers do not consider the business model to be true open-source software.
 Despite this, open-core models are used by many open-source software companies.
 Provided by Wikipedia

 -